adityaazad79/DM_Assignment_CS685/README.md

 Once the script runs, your default web browser should open with the Streamlit app.

 Running Notebooks and Viewing Results

+    1. In the Streamlit interface, click on "Delete Existing CSV Files".
+        - This will delete all the existing csv files.

-	1. In the Streamlit interface, click on “Run All Notebooks”.
-This will initiate the execution of 10 Jupyter notebooks.
+	2. Click on “Run All Notebooks”.
+        - This will initiate the execution of 10 Jupyter notebooks.

-	2. Once the notebooks are processed, the resulting .csv files will be displayed in the browser interface for easy access and review.
+	3. Once the notebooks are processed, the resulting .csv files will be displayed in the browser interface for easy access and review.

 Troubleshooting